A Rough Path Perspective on Renormalization: Introduction

 Furthermore, one has similar results concerning continuity properties of the solution map as a function of the enhanced noise:

 Unfortunately mollified lifted noise - in infinite dimensions - in general does not converge (as a model), hence {\it renormalization} plays a fundamental role in regularity structures.
-The algebraic formalism of how to conduct this renormalization then relies on heavy Hopf algebraic considerations \cite{Hairer14}, pushed to a (seemingly) definite state of affairs in \cite{BHZ16}, see also \cite{Hairer16} for a summary.
+The algebraic formalism of how to conduct this renormalization then relies on heavy Hopf algebraic considerations \cite{Hairer14}, pushed to great generality in \cite{BHZ16}, see also \cite{Hairer16} for a summary.
 Our investigation was driven by two questions:

 {\it